This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-You may need to change your bandages at least once a day at home.
+You may need to change your bandages at least 1 time each day at home.
 Follow your healthcare provider's instructions for caring for your burn.
-He may recommend the following:
+He or she may recommend the following:

 - Apply cream or ointment to the burn with a cotton swab.
 Place a nonstick bandage over your burn.